 5. Use In-Season Produce

 One of the easiest ways to embrace seasonal living is through the food you eat.
 In-season food is nutrient-rich and fresher — plus, it’s often more affordable.
-Spring is a time of renewal, and nature provides what your body craves: fresh, nutrient-packed fruits and vegetables that help you feel lighter and more energized after the heavier meals of winter.
+Spring is a time of renewal, and nature provides what your body craves: fresh, nutrient-packed fruits and vegetables that support spring wellness by helping you feel lighter and more energized after the heavier meals of winter.

 Spring’s bounty includes leafy greens like spinach and kale — perfect for detoxifying after the colder months.
 Asparagus, peas and radishes add crunch to meals, while citrus fruits and berries bring a refreshing sweetness.
 Visiting your local farmers’ market is a great way to find out what’s in season and thriving in your region.